So, we visited the US Naval Undersea Museum in Fall 2023.

 Getting a taste for submarine life

-With a naval undersea focus, the Keyport, Washington Naval Underseas Museum provides insight into life on board a submarine.
+With a focus on naval undersea operations, the Keyport, Washington, Naval Undersea Museum provides insight into life aboard a submarine.

-Exhibits show the type of life men and women experience while living underwater in a warship.
+Exhibits show the kinds of lives men and women experience while living underwater aboard a warship.

-The museum contained exhibits about the ocean environment, torpedo technology, mine warfare, and a discussion of the strategic deterrence program.
+The museum featured exhibits on the ocean environment, torpedo technology, mine warfare, and the strategic deterrence program.

 (Which reminded me of a conversation I had many years ago in Romania).